Overdrive8911/A-Fertile-Life/src/notes/story_notes.md

 - Living experiments like Peizhu, Fert, and Katie will be like regular normal human beings until their dormant genetic modifications are triggered.
 For Peizhu, the accident did it while the latter's activated early in life once they made physical contact.
 - Some activating conditions: HRT drugs, concentrated puberty hormones, extensive contact with the opposite sex as long as both members are experiments, birth, etc.
 - Experiments are much more efficient and superior mentally, metabolically, physically, etc The disadvantage is that they can become narcissistic very easily and become severely ill if they don't fulfil their bodily needs like seggs.
-Anyone with the blueprints of their creation can 'shut them down' if they taps the appropriate areas of the experiments' body.
+Anyone with the blueprints of their creation can 'shut them down' if they tap the appropriate areas of the experiments' body.